Google Ads “Related-To” Links and the Importance of Negative Keywords

 Early on, Ads broad matching stuck to fairly synonymous terms.
 “Hotel in Las Vegas” or “Hotel Los Vegas”, for example, would be matched to “Hotel Las Vegas”.
 Over time they have been gradually expanding their definition of broad matching

 During my brief stint at Microsoft (in the Advertising Platform & Services division), one of the things we measured was the percentage of user searches for which we served ads.
 More ads, of course, meant more money, which meant more cupcakes for us (or other remuneration).
 Pretty safe guess that Google is looking at a similar metric, which explains the broadening of broad.

 The safest thing to do to combat this is to stop using broad matching.
 Unfortunately, that is a bit of a baby/bathwater solution.
 While Google does make some questionable matching decisions, on the whole broad matching gives you access to a much larger pool of relevant searches.

 - Use both broad and exact matching for keywords.
 This will give you the ability to see how broad match variations perform in comparison to the exact match term.
 If the quality score or conversion rate of the broad match terms is much lower than the exact match terms, it is likely that they are being poorly matched and you need to investigate (by following our second recommendation).
 One thing to note is that Google does sometimes get better at matching keywords over time.
 We’ve seen cases where broad match keywords start out performing poorly, but end up doing reasonably well after a few months.

 - Check the “See search terms” report in the AdWords interface.
 This report shows you what actual search phrases are being matched to your keyword ad.
 If you see a match you don’t like, add it as a negative keyword.
-“See search terms” can be found under Campaigns > Keywords in AdWords.
-For more on negative keywords, see How to Use Google AdWords Match Types.
+“See search terms” can be found under Campaigns > Keywords in Ads.
+For more on negative keywords, see How to Use Google Ads Match Types.